 Look out for different angles and use them to provide maximum value with your course.
 Just try not to stretch your skill-base too much—there’s a difference between a broad scope and trying to do too much.

-When you’ve collected all the information on the topic (and written down your unique insights of your own), it’s time to develop what, in the biz, they call a curriculum.
+When you’ve collected all the information on the topic (and written down unique insights of your own) it’s time to develop what, in the biz, they call a curriculum.
 This is a concrete plan of the lessons you’ll provide and topics you’ll cover.

-Break down the broad topic into smaller sub-topics you want to cover, then create individual lessons for each one.
+To make a curriculum, break down the broad topic into smaller sub-topics you want to cover, then create individual lessons for each one.
 Every lesson should have a clear outline and objective.
+For example, if you are teaching a cooking course, your curriculum may include lessons on how to properly chop vegetables one week, and how to make a pan sauce the next.

 It’s a good idea to supplement each lesson with a collection of relevant resources, whether that is books, articles, YouTube videos, or your own additional content people can explore for further learning.

-Assignments, activities and worksheets are useful tools to use to ensure students are actually learning what you’re teaching.
+Assignments, activities and worksheets are useful tools to use to ensure students are engaging with what you’re teaching.
 Many successful courses use these after completion of a set of sub-topics, or at the end of the overall course.

-Alright, now you’ve got to put together all that research and actually create your course content.
-Most of the time this is split between written and video content, but you can also use things like podcasts or live webinars.
+Once you've done your research and planning, it's time to actually make your course.
+Many teachers split course content between written and video content, but you can also use things like podcasts or live webinars.

 The beauty of online courses is that you don’t need any crazy equipment.
-You can write your content in Google Docs, use free screen recording software like Loom to record videos, and use a Paperform template for your landing page and registration forms, or to set up quizzes to test the knowledge of your students.
+You can write your content in Google Docs, use free screen recording software like Loom to record videos.

 Time to figure out what kind of online course you want to run.
 Will you go with a hybrid model?
 Hold weekly meetings on Zoom?
 Host your content on an online course platform like Teachable or Udemy, or build your own website?